matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ```
 Where $thread_root is the event ID of the root message in the thread.

-When a thread head is aggregated (as in MSC2675), it returns a summary of the thread:
+When a thread root is aggregated (as in MSC2675), it returns a summary of the thread:
 the latest message, a list of participants and the total count of messages.
 I.e. in places which include bundled relations (per
 [MSC2675](https://github.com/matrix-org/matrix-doc/pull/2675)), the thread root